St. Joseph's Technical Institute, Faisalabad: Admission

 To qualify, a youth must be 15 to 24 years of age and must have completed eighth grade in school.

 Facilities

 The institute comprises the technical school and a residential Boys' Town.
 These are complementary and interdependent, both aiming to help young Christian men find more and better opportunities in life.

 Spread over three hectares in the suburbs of Faisalabad, the institute houses boarders as well as enrolling day students for technical courses.

 Administration

 In 2003, the Marist Brothers took over the management of the institute.
-On September 11, 2006, the Marist Brothers celebrated their forty-year presence in Pakistan with a thanksgiving Mass at the institute.
+On 30 November 2016, the Marist Brothers celebrated their fifty-year presence in Pakistan with a thanksgiving Mass at the institute.